praxisnetau/silverware-twitter/README.md

 ![Twitter Sharing Button](http://i.imgur.com/gc0cnAe.png)

 Also provided is a `TwitterSharingButton` which is used with the `SharingComponent` from the [SilverWare Social Module][silverware-social].
-Simply add this button using the Buttons tab on the `SharingComponent`, and your pages will now be able to be shared via Twitter.
+Simply add this button as a child of `SharingComponent` using the site tree, and your pages will now be able to be shared via Twitter.

 For more information, see the [Twitter documentation][twsharebutton].